Chrissy Chlapecka: Style, persona, and "Bimboism"

 Chlapecka's online persona and content center on reclaiming the traditionally sexist "bimbo" archetype.
-She has been credited, along with friend and fellow TikToker Griffin Maxwell Brooks, as one of the founders of #BimboTok, a community of similarly-minded creators.
+She has been credited, along with friend and fellow TikToker Griffin Maxwell Brooks, as one of the founders of #BimboTok, a community of similarly minded creators.
 She adopts an intentionally hyperfeminine aesthetic in her videos, including alternately platinum blonde or dyed pink hair, sometimes in pigtails; bold makeup and bright pink outfits that feature miniskirts, platform boots, and faux fur-trimmed coats and bralettes; and a breathy falsetto speaking voice often compared to pop star Ariana Grande.
-Her persona has been described by media outlets as a "doe-eyed, blonde-haired, pink-latex-clad, she/they viral superstar" and "if Lady Gaga were your favorite barista dishing out advice and zingers," and by Chlapecka herself as "an encouraging big sister type".
+Her persona has been described by media outlets as a "doe-eyed, blonde-haired, pink-latex-clad, she/they viral superstar" and "if Lady Gaga were your favorite barista dishing out advice and zingers", and by Chlapecka herself as "an encouraging big sister type".

-Chlapecka's content is often satirical, utilizing sarcasm and irony to deliver sociopolitical commentary and messages of self-love and authenticity.
-Several videos comedically depict the perceived stupidity of the stereotypical bimbo (such as an inability to spell or do math) while reframing it as a deliberate response to social and economic inequality, with lines such as “A modern-day bimbo doesn't need to know 'what a mortgage is' or 'how to file taxes,' but we do know it's time to let go those who are in prison for marijuana charges when the states that they're in have decriminalised marijuana" and "I don’t know what the economy is, I don’t know what supply and demand is.
-All I know is that our problems would be solved if we’d just print more money."
+Chlapecka's content is often satirical, using sarcasm and irony to deliver sociopolitical commentary and messages of self-love and authenticity.
+Several videos comedically depict the perceived stupidity of the stereotypical bimbo (such as inability to spell or do math) while reframing it as a deliberate response to social and economic inequality, with lines such as "A modern-day bimbo doesn't need to know 'what a mortgage is' or 'how to file taxes,' but we do know it's time to let go those who are in prison for marijuana charges when the states that they're in have decriminalised marijuana" and "I don't know what the economy is, I don't know what supply and demand is.
+All I know is that our problems would be solved if we'd just print more money."
 Videos are also critical of capitalism, Donald Trump, Elon Musk, police brutality, the pro-life movement, and male chauvinists, while voicing support for sex workers, birth control, the LGBT community, sexual liberation, and the Black Lives Matter movement.
-Her content also includes relationship advice and humorous anecdotes such as getting her “clit pierced at Claire’s” and buying bisexual stuffed animals from Build-A-Bear.
+Her content also includes relationship advice and humorous anecdotes such as getting her "clit pierced at Claire's" and buying bisexual stuffed animals from Build-A-Bear.
 She often ends videos with the sung catchphrase "Oh me oh my", an homage to the Slayyyter song "Mine".

 Chlapecka did not initially self-identify as a "bimbo", but adopted the label when TikTok commenters began using it for her in an affirming manner.
 In interviews, she has presented her "bimboism" as a reclaiming of femininity and sexual autonomy, as well as a rejection of social standards in favor of embracing outsiders.
-Her outlook was influenced by celebrities like Paris Hilton, as well as an upbringing in which she herself was often dismissed as an unintelligent "bimbo".
+Her outlook was influenced by celebrities like Paris Hilton, as well as an upbringing in which she was often dismissed as an unintelligent "bimbo".
 She has summarized the philosophy as "Bimboism means liberating yourself, your body, and your aesthetic to be what you want them to be without the judgment of others."